Raku/doc/README.md

      respect to a given version of the specification, and not necessarily tied to any specific Perl 6 implementation.
-  2. Implementations' handling of embedded POD is still a bit uneven; this avoids potential runtime impacts.
+  2. Implementations' handling of embedded Pod is still a bit uneven; this avoids potential runtime impacts.
   3. A separate repo in the perl6 Github account invites more potential contributors and editors.